Midweek Pick-Me-Up #5

 Entry 4: I'm lonely today.
 Today is a good day.

-They expected so much more from the diary - they had after all searched for it the entire spaceship.
+They expected so much more from the diary - they had after all searched for it through the entire spaceship.
 Of course, all along it was hidden in the most obvious place.
 Under the bed, between the blue algae mattress and the heated coils of the frame.

 Entry 5: Yes.
 I too get angry.
 I get lonely.
 I fall in love a hundred times a day and wish to stay on every planet we have visited and every planet we have yet to visit.
 I too cower, dreaming of a hard fall, my wings shattering into hundreds of irreversible shards.
 And, like you, I wonder: Who will put my wings back together?